usethesource/rascal-website/courses/GettingStarted/RascalShell/Commands/Set/Set.md

   the results after each RascalShell command.
 * `tracing`: while executing Rascal code, print a trace of all function calls.
 * `errors`: print more diagnostic stack traces if available (of internal functionality)
+* `debugging` : activate break points and step-wise execution with the debugging UI of the IDE (e.g. VScode).

 #### Examples